spoluan/snippets/spring-boot/aop/multiple-pointcuts.md

 ```

 #### **Explanation**
-- Matches methods in the `programmerzamannow.aop.service` package.
+- Matches methods in the `com.aop.service` package.
 - Additionally:
   - The method must belong to a bean whose name ends with `Service`, **OR**
   - The method must **not** be public.